PenguinMod/PenguinMod-Home/src/resources/markdown/guidelines/uploading.md

 If any audio clips in your project are past the top of the audio preview in the Sounds tab, moderators are allowed to mute/remove the offending audio or remove your project entirely.

 Disruptive/unpleasant audio is also not allowed for a long period of time.
-This refers to distorted sounds, high-pitched sounds and screaming.
+This refers to distorted or high-pitched sounds.
 A high-pitched sound would be something like ear-ringing.

 This rule also applies if you are using multiple audio clips to play loud/unpleasant audio.